Joël van der Weide: Taekwondo career

 Joël van der Weide started practicing the Korean martial arts taekwondo at age six and started competing internationally at nine years old.
 He had at first tried out kyorugi (full-contact fighting), but then switched to poomsae.

 He participated in his first major tournament in 2013, the European Poomsae Championships in La Nucia, where he won gold in traditional poomsae in the cadets' category.
 At the European Championships in 2015 held in Belgrade, he became European Champion in the juniors' as well as the pairs' competitions, the latter alongside teammate Angel Crystal.

 At the 2017 European Championships in Rhodes, he claimed a bronze medal at the men's senior poomsae competition.
 In 2018, he placed second at the men's poomsae competition at the World Beach Championships, also held in Rhodes.
 In 2019 and 2021, van der Weide became European Champion in the men's traditional poomsae competition at the European Championships in Antalya and Seixal, respectively.

 In 2023 in Innsbruck, he won the European Championships in men's individual poomsae for the third time.
 Additionally, he claimed a bronze medal in the pairs' traditional poomsae competition alongside his younger sister Dewi van der Weide.

+At the 2025 European Poomsae Championships in Tallinn, van der Weide won the silver medal in the men's individual under-30 recognized poomsae competition, finishing behind French athlete Pierre-Malo Tranchant.